Get The Facts DJI Ban

 What Happens Next?

-The Countering CCP Drones Act will negatively impact the industry and community of drone operators it claims to protect.
+The DJI Ban will negatively impact the industry and community of drone operators it claims to protect.
 This is the time for the drone community to make its voice heard among policymakers in order to help them make clear-eyed decisions based on facts and how drones are actually used in real world applications.
 Visit the Drone Advocacy Alliance to learn more.

 deco_line